mvacjar/debugging-task/README.md

 3. Syntax error: js line 4
    Found error in console pointing to incorrect line. querySelector wasn't written correctly.

-4. Logical error: js line 17
+4. Runtime error: js line 17
    Found on console data.temp is undefined because we need to follow the order of the object: data.main.temp Moreover, it's better to use Math.round() to avoid decimals in out temperature.